jamietre/CsQuery/README.md

     PM> Install-Package CsQuery

-To install the latest prerelease from NuGet:

-    PM> Install-Package CsQuery -Pre

 To install manually, add a reference to `CsQuery.DLL`.
 There are no external dependencies.

 ### Compiling from Source